DanielProano/DanielProano/README.md

-# Danny Proano
+# Hi, I'm Danny

-I do robotics, embedded development, and security applications
+I do robotics, embedded development, and security applications.

+Most of my life is spent on the racetrack developing my autonomous racecar,

+in the lab dissecting and studying malware, and creating software for

+rockets & racecar!

 ## Projects